 So you want to paint beautiful designs on children or on your own face and you want the paint to give you neat coating, vibrant colors and eye-catching results?

-You may have tried buying some face paints in local stores, or on Amazon or eBay, but they cracked on the face, didn’t let you obtain sharp lines and the colors were dull. 😥
+You may have tried buying face paint in local stores, or on Amazon or eBay, but they cracked on the face, didn’t let you obtain sharp lines and the colors were dull. 😥

 And that all let you feel very frustrated.